Year 8 Band A Homework Timetable

 • Visit the Library, research the internet, read through an encyclopaedia, or read a book!

-9. If you are finding it difficult to do your homework please join Homework Hub; this runs after school from 3:30 until 4:30 pm in IT1, Monday to Thursday.
-If you want to attend please let your tutor know.
+9. If you are finding it difficult to do your homework please join Homework Hub.
+Ask your tutor for information.

 Alternatively, think about joining some extra-curricular clubs.
 Get fit and make some new friends.
 Join a club- netball, hockey, football, rugby, frisbee, science, drama, choir- there is so much going on after school.
 Some children join Guides and Scouts and others take up a musical instrument.
 When you reach Years 9 and 10 you will receive a considerable amount of additional work leading up to your GCSEs.
 Enjoy these first couple of years settling in to High School life and think about broadening your experiences.